How to Get Rid of Squash Bugs—and Keep Them out of Your Garden for Good

 If you find a handful of squash bugs on your plants, simply pick them off by gloved hand and flick them into a container of dish soap mixed with water.
 The pests will get trapped and drown, ensuring that your harvest will remain undamaged throughout the season.
 Repeat this process every few days until all squash bugs are eliminated.

-Set a nighttime trap.
+Set nighttime traps.

 Squash bugs tend to gather on the undersides of logs or wooden boards at night, so set some bait to catch them all at once.
 Place a shingle or a board in the garden during the evening, and check underneath it for squash bugs in the morning.
 If you’ve attracted any bugs, immediately place the board or shingle onto a hard surface and step on it, smashing the bugs underneath.
 You’ll need to do this daily until you don’t see any more squash bugs on your plants.